willemdig/R-DGI-Visualisation-Norway/README.md

 This repository contains unmodified CSV files copied from annexes in publicly available OECD reports.
 The data is presented for convenience only, as a supplement to a report written for analytical purposes.
 All rights remain with the OECD.

+This work is not affiliated with or endorsed by any employer.

 Data sources:

     Open, Useful and Re-usable data (OURdata) Index: 2019